-Siegrist said he knows people in positions who could help Council Bluffs in terms of its economic development efforts.
-Among them is Deb Durham, a former Sioux City resident who is now head of the state’s Economic Development Department.
-Should businesses consider location in Iowa, Siegrist said he would make sure Durham would hear the benefits of Council Bluffs.
+Siegrist said he knows people in positions who could help Council Bluffs in economic development efforts.
+Among them is Deb Durham, a former Sioux City resident who is now head of the state's Economic Development Department.
+Should businesses consider location in Iowa, Siegrist said he would make sure Durham would hear about the benefits of Council Bluffs.

 “At least we'll get thought about more.”

-If elected, Siegrist would make sure public safety is maintained and that the city’s operating budget would remain under control, he said.
+If elected, Siegrist said that he would make sure public safety is maintained and that the city's operating budget would remain under control.

 “I'm also big on quality of life issues.”